 - Short-tail keywords start research with the broadest information and narrow the search down later (the user is not sure what he/she is looking for at the beginning).
 Whereas, long-tail keywords locate content that helps with achieving a specific goal (find a product, etc.)

 Before you start finding long-tail keywords, you should do a little brainstorming so that you get to know your target audience and think about what they are likely to search for.

 Let’s consider a long-tail keyword that says “short denim jacket women”.
 You need to know who is likely searching for this term and what they want from such a jacket (aside from the obvious answer of women looking for short jackets).
 Going through social media hashtags can be a good way of finding this out.

-There are few keyword tools you can use.
+There are a few keyword tools you can use.
 Keep in mind that, it would be remiss not to take advantage of Google Search.

-You can have an idea about what people tend to search for by viewing the search engine autocomplete function in the search bar, and the “related search” section at the bottom of the results page.
+You can have an idea about what people tend to search for by viewing the search engine autocomplete function in the search bar and the “related search” section at the bottom of the results page.

 Don’t forget to check out your competitors.
 Examining the kind of content your competitors are covering and the keywords they’re targeting will take you a step forward in coming up with long-tail keywords.

 Buzzsumo is a great resource for finding the main players in your niche, as well as seeing the kind of content that resonates the most in that niche.